DanMaklen/Cir/README.md

 Description:
 	The project reads a verilog netlist file and draw an equivalent circut on the screen or export the circit to a png or other image files.

+Assumptions:
+	-Correct File
+	-And input port is drived by exactly one gate.